How Can We Help You?

 different financial criteria.

 LUCENTIS Access Solutions can refer you to the LUCENTIS Co-pay Program.
-It can help you with the out-of-pocket costs of your Genentech medicine, if you’re eligible.
+It can help you with the out-of-pocket costs for your Genentech medicine, if you’re eligible.

 The LUCENTIS Co-pay Program helps patients with commercial health